Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 Dark sky maps (SkyTonight app or Clear Outside)

-Bug spray and headlamp with red filter
+Bug spray and a headlamp with a red filter

 Extra batteries (and caffeine)